-(13) No mitigating circumstances are involved.

-Additional mitigating circumstances:

-See attachment, page 8.

-D. Discipline:

-- (1) X Stayed Suspension: - (a) Respondent must be suspended from the practice of law for a period of one year. - i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii) Standards for Attorney Sanctions for Professional Misconduct. - ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. - iii. and until Respondent does the following: - (b) The above-referenced suspension is stayed.

-(2) $\boxtimes$ Probation:

-Respondent must be placed on probation for a period of one year, which will commence upon the effective date of the Supreme Court order in this matter.
-(See rule 9.18, California Rules of Court)

-(3) $\boxtimes$ Actual Suspension:

-- (a) Respondent must be actually suspended from the practice of law in the State of California for a period of 30 days. - i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct - ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. - iii. and until Respondent does the following:

-E. Additional Conditions of Probation:

-- (1) If Respondent is actually suspended for two years or more, he/she must remain actually suspended until he/she proves to the State Bar Court his/her rehabilitation, fitness to practice, and learning and ability in the general law, pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct. - (2) During the probation period, Respondent must comply with the provisions of the State Bar Act and Rules of Professional Conduct. - (3) Within ten (10) days of any change, Respondent must report to the Membership Records Office of the State Bar and to the Office of Probation of the State Bar of California ("Office of Probation"), all changes of information, including current office address and telephone number, or other address for State Bar purposes, as prescribed by section 6002.1 of the Business and Professions Code.
+(Do not write above this line.)
+(13) Noı mitiga ating circumstances are involved.
+Add Additional mitigating circumstances: S ee at ttachi ment, pages 7 and 8.
+D. E Disc iplin e: (1) \boxtimes • uspension: (') yeu o (a) \boxtimes Res pondent must be suspended from the practice of law for a period of one year. İ. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii) Standards for Attorney Sanctions for Professional Misconduct. ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. iii. and until Respondent does the following: (b) \boxtimes The above-referenced suspension is stayed.
+(2) \boxtimes Prot pation 1: Respondent must be placed on probation for a period of one year, which will commence upon the effective date of the Supreme Court order in this matter.
+(See rule 9.18, California Rules of Court) (3) \boxtimes Actual Suspension: (a) \boxtimes pondent must be actually suspended from the practice of law in the State of California for a period days. i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. iii. and until Respondent does the following: E. A ddit tiona ıl Co nditions of Probation: (1) he/s he pro dent is actually suspended for two years or more, he/she must remain actually suspended until oves to the State Bar Court his/her rehabilitation, fitness to practice, and learning and ability in the w, pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct.
+(2) During the probation period, Respondent must comply with the provisions of the State Bar Act and Rules of Professional Conduct.
+(3) \boxtimes Within ten (10) days of any change, Respondent must report to the Membership Records Office of the State Bar and to the Office of Probation of the State Bar of California ("Office of Probation"), all changes of